ABOVE: The Young Adult Department on the first floor in the area now known as the porch or clock area in the Children’s Department.

 Allison Landers was made head of the YA department in 1980, and the department was relocated to the basement into the former auditorium in 1981.
 Triple the size of the YA department on the first floor of the library, the 1,920 square foot space allowed for a general browsing area with service desk, a reading room, and a workroom with office space.
 The auditorium was several steps down and was eventually filled in, so that it would be level with the rest of the basement.
 The space how houses the graphics department, computer servers and other storage.

 In 1984, Nancy Bond took the reins of the YA department, and one year later, upon completion of the library expansion, the YA Department was relocated to the 2nd floor directly in front of the elevators.
+The 1984 Friends of the Library Newsletter introduced the public to the new Young Adult Department.

 ABOVE: Photo of YA department with graffiti board and books.